IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/21-connecting-parts-1.png)

-The `blockchainClient` class uses the `fabric-network` module, which is not added yet as a dependency.
-To add this module, open the `package.json` file in Visual Code and add the following line to the `devDependencies` section.
+This is because the `blockchainClient` class uses the `fabric-network` module, which is not added as a dependency yet.
+To fix this error, open the `package.json` file in Visual Code and add the following line to the `devDependencies` section.

 ```
 "fabric-network": "^1.4.4"
 ```

-Now, run `npm install` in the same directory (`~/Development/blockchain/my-bc-app`) as before.
+This adds the module as a dependency.
+Next, run `npm install` in the same directory as before.

 ```
 cd ~/Development/blockchain/my-bc-app
 npm install
 ```

-When the blockchain network was started for the first time (in Part 3 of this pattern), an admin user was registered with our Certificate Authority.
+When the blockchain network was started for the first time (in [Part 3](#3-build-the-smart-contract) of this pattern), an admin user was registered with our Certificate Authority.
 Now we need to send an enroll call to the CA server and retrieve the enrollment certificate (eCert) for this user.
 We won’t delve into enrollment details here, but suffice by saying that the SDK --- and by extension our applications --- need this cert in order to form a user object for the admin.
-This user object (identity) is needed to connect to the Hyperledger Fabric gateway (line 30 in the `blockchainClient.ts` file).
+This user object (identity) is needed to connect to the Hyperledger Fabric gateway (see line 30 in the `blockchainClient.ts` file).

 To enroll the admin user, type the following in the `local_fabric` folder of your business service.